The classic modern online slot has five reels.

 3 reel slots are popular at the moment and we’ll look at why we think that is and offer you some advice as to how to get the most out of your 3 reel slot gaming experience.

-Best 3 Reel Slots Sites - Play Free 3 Reel Slot Machines Online
+Best Casinos to Play 3 Reel Slot Machines

 The History of Slots: From Five to Three